pnb/dlwed17/README.md

 The code was tested with Keras 2.0.3 and Tensorflow 1.1.0 neural network libraries.

 Data were from [Betty's Brain](http://www.teachableagents.org/research/bettysbrain.php).
-These data are required for the code to run, and are not publically available.
+These data are required for the code to run, and are not publicly available.
 However, the code could be (relatively) easily adapted to another dataset.

 ## Model-building steps